Wellcome Trust Mentoring Program for Emerging Talent

 - Travel and accommodation bursary covering all costs to attend Congress

-- Introduction at the Opening Plenary of Congress
+- Introduction of the Scholarship Winners at the Opening Plenary of Congress

-- Private cocktail reception for the winners, their mentors, Board of Directors, Steering Committee, Wellcome Trust delegates and other VIP guests at Congress (host broadcasters, keynote speakers etc.)
+- Opening Day, private cocktail reception for the Scholarship winners, their mentors, Board of Directors, Steering Committee, Wellcome Trust delegates and other VIP guests at Congress (host broadcasters, keynote speakers etc.)

 Applicants must meet the following eligibility criteria:

-- Be based either in the UK or Italy (four candidates will be selected from each region)
+- Be based either in the UK or Australia; four candidates will be selected from each region

-To apply for the program, candidates must send an email with the following documents to firstname.lastname@example.org before November 17th:
+To apply for the program, candidates must send an email with the following documents to firstname.lastname@example.org no later than October 30, 2009:

 - Are you enrolled or have you completed an academic degree-based program related to science, broadcasting, journalism, or another related field?

 - How long have you been working as a science-focused journalist, broadcaster or producer?

 - Are you a student, self-employed, or fully employed?